willmillar/willmillar.github.io/_drafts/bad-enterprise-experiences.md

 > Shielded away from the bright scrutiny of the consumer marketplace and beholden only to a relatively small coterie of information technology managers who are concerned primarily with stability, security and the continual justification of their jobs and staffs, enterprise software answers to few actual users.

-*Discovered via Rachel Kaplowitz's ["UX in the Enterprise: Building Software People Actually Use"](http://www.hugeinc.com/ideas/report/ux-in-the-enterprise) for Huge*
+ <p class="byline">Discovered via Rachel Kaplowitz's ["UX in the Enterprise: Building Software People Actually Use"](http://www.hugeinc.com/ideas/report/ux-in-the-enterprise) for Huge</p>